 - 1. Review a member of staff pulled together all relevant information including relevant national and local guidance. - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations. - 3.
-Parent/stakeholder consultation parents and any interested parties were invited to provide feedback about the policy. - 4.
+Parent/stakeholder consultation parents and any interested parties were provided RSE curriculum information and invited to provide feedback about the policy and to discuss any issues raised with Mr Patching. - 4.
 Ratification once amendments were made, the policy was shared with governors and ratified.